andrew-vant/retropass/README.md

 impossible to add support for a game without simultaneously documenting most of its password structure.

+## Installation

+1. Install Python 3.6 or above.
+2. Install Pip, if needed.
+On windows platforms, Pip is included in the python installation.
+3. Run `pip install --user retropass`

+## CLI Usage

+Retropass is intended as a library for use by other tools, but it has a command line interface as well.
+You feed it a file containing the options you want, and it generates a password that implements those
+options:

+1. Run `retropass metroid --dump > metroid.conf` to create the file.
+2. Edit the file to set whatever options you want.
+3. Run `retropass metroid metroid.conf`.
+It will print the corresponding password.

 ## Known Issues

 * The alpha currently only supports Metroid.
 I started there because